sansin5982/Genomics/chapters/Cis-Regulatory-Elements.md

 ### A. Promoters (Essential for Transcription Initiation)

--   A **promoter** is a DNA sequence where proteins bind to initiate the transcription of a single RNA transcript from the DNA downstream of the promoter.
+-   A **promoter** is a DNA sequence where proteins, known as TFs, bind to initiate the transcription of a single RNA transcript from the DNA downstream of the promoter.

 -   Found near the **transcriptional start site (TSS) immediately upstream** of a gene (towards the **5\` region** of the **sense